ISSUE 4

 VII.
 A MEMORIAL: HONORING FLOOD EDUCATION ON BOULDER CREEK

 Molly met with Elizabeth Black.
-They formed a committee to discuss the commemorative plaque idea and invited David Butler, worked with my mother and father as the Natural Hazards Observer editor at the Natural Hazards Institute.
-Alan Taylor, who was for many years the Boulder Flood Plain manager, joined the group.
-Earlier in his career, Alan, with the encouragement of Gilbert, had been able to convince the City to start buying back houses along Boulder Creek that were likely to be flooded and create a mitigation plan for the Boulder High School, dramatically reducing the risk and damage caused by inevitable floods.
+They formed a committee to discuss the commemorative plaque idea and invited David Butler, who worked with my mother and father as the Natural Hazards Observer editor at the Natural Hazards Institute.
+Alan Taylor, who was for many years the Boulder Flood Plain manager, also joined the group.
+Earlier in his career, Alan, with the encouragement of Gilbert, had been able to convince the city to start buying back houses along Boulder Creek that were likely to be flooded and create a mitigation plan for the Boulder High School, dramatically reducing the risk and damage caused by inevitable floods.

-A flood level marker seemed appropriate because it was a local project in his home town that provoked thought on all water issues and would stimulate conversation on care and protection of natural resources and sustainable development.
-Elizabeth designed the first fund raising brochure and we set about working with the city departments.
+A flood-level marker seemed appropriate because it was a local project in his hometown that provoked thought on all water issues and would stimulate conversation on care and protection of natural resources and sustainable development.
+Elizabeth designed the first fundraising brochure, and we set about working with the city departments.

-By Dec.
-2006, in the spirit of my father’s aspiration that science, particularly geography, should be useful and integrated with society and the humanities, a diverse committee of 17 gathered to guide the project.
+By December 2006, in the spirit of my father’s aspiration that science, particularly geography, should be useful and integrated with society and the humanities, a diverse committee of 17 gathered to guide the project.
 We shared Gilbert’s aspirations.

 VIII.
 LISTENING AND LEARNING: THE DESIGN AND APPROVAL PROCESS

-Gilbert always encouraged lively interdisciplinary study between scientists, practitioners, researchers and policy makers.
-He wanted to find “practical” applications for his research, on local, national and international levels.
-He encouraged collaborations, creating a forum for every voice to be heard, and for the decision making process to be carefully and thoughtfully considered as it moved along.
+Gilbert always encouraged lively interdisciplinary study between scientists, practitioners, researchers, and policy makers.
+He wanted to find ‘practical’ applications for his research on local, national, and international levels.
+He encouraged collaborations, creating a forum for every voice to be heard, and for the decision-making process to be carefully and thoughtfully considered as it moved along.
 Following his Quaker faith, he encouraged ethical and open negotiations, with every dissenting opinion heard and listened to.
 He knew that policy could not be changed quickly and was willing to attend required meetings and then more meetings and more negotiations, whenever necessary.

-Flood Marker Dedication led by Clancy Philipsborn, Master of Ceremonies, Photo by Mary White, July 2011.
+Flood Marker Dedication led by Clancy Philipsborn, master of ceremonies.
+Photo by Mary White, July 2011.

-It took about a year to identify and go thru the approval process for a site for the marker.
-Many of the city’s early concerns regarded a location had to do with the environmental impart on the wetlands along the creek, vandalism and safety, rather than a critique of the idea of a marker.
-Three sites were suggested to the City.
-The original design was all glass and City concerns of vandalism and safety quickly encouraged us to design a stone base.
-Alan designed the first Power point presentation to present to the first of many City department meetings and discussions, photo shopping in the first visualizations of the final marker.
-In the middle of the process, the City architect suggested several useful revisions that we then made.
-Alan and Clancy determined the exact height of the 50, 100, 500-year levels.
-From the very beginning and original design, we consulted with a local water engineer John Arnu, an avid river rafter, on the correct construction and size that would withstand floodwaters.
+It took about a year to identify and go through the approval process for a site for the marker.
+Many of the city’s early concerns focused on the location, the environmental impact on the wetlands along the creek, vandalism, and safety, rather than a critique of the idea of a marker.
+Three sites were suggested to the city.
+The original design was all glass, and the city’s concerns of vandalism and safety quickly encouraged us to design a stone base.
+Alan designed the first PowerPoint presentation for the first of many city department meetings and discussions, Photoshopping in the first visualizations of the final marker.
+In the middle of the process, the city architect suggested several useful revisions that we then made.
+Alan and Clancy determined the exact height of the 50, 100, and 500-year levels.
+From the very beginning and original design, we consulted with a local water engineer, John Arnu, an avid river rafter, on the correct construction and size that would withstand floodwaters.
 Over the course of the project, I made at least eight different models of the marker and material samples, as each department expressed needs and concerns.

--We contacted Gilberts academic and governmental colleagues with a project proposal.
+• We contacted Gilbert’s academic and governmental colleagues with a project proposal.

-Christian Muller, collaborating artist, tightens the bolt on the 500 year flood section, photo by Charles Harvey.
+Christian Muller, collaborating artist, tightens the bolt on the 500-year flood section.
+Photo by Charles Harvey.

-I arrived in Boulder in time to help with the foundation preparations and install the marker with Clancy, David and Christian.
+I arrived in Boulder in time to help with the foundation preparations and install the marker with Clancy, David, and Christian.

-Light installation, before landscaping, photo by Mary White, 2010.
+Light installation, before landscaping.
+Photo by Mary White, 2010.

 IX.
 MARY MISS CONNECT THE DOTS: 500 YEAR FLOOD

-BLUE DOTS PROJECT: blue dots indicating the 500 year flood level, Mary Miss, Boulder High School, photo by Mary White, 2007.
+BLUE DOTS PROJECT: blue dots indicating the 500-year flood level, Mary Miss, Boulder High School.
+Photo by Mary White, 2007.

 Mary Miss’s project also brought our attention to the use of text.
 The dots did not have any text.
-The public entered the gallery to read about the dots meaning.
+The public entered the gallery to read about the dots’ meaning.
 We knew that interpretive signs, in the spirit of the many other educational signs on the creek, would be an integral part of our plan.

 X. PUBLIC FLOOD EDUCATION SPACE: AUDIENCE AND INTERPRETIVE SIGNS

-Creek Path walkers stop on the new pull off to read the signs, July 2011.
+Creek Path walkers stop on the new pull-off to read the signs, July 2011.

 FLASH FLOOD, Interpretative Flood Marker Sign 1, design by ECOS, 2011.